• Home

 CNC turbine blade polishing allows highly repeatable surface finishing with tight tolerance control, typically reducing roughness and preserving blade geometry within narrow specification limits.

-Under production acceptance conditions, the SPE 6 CNC achieved surface finishes down to Ra 0.12 µin (0.003 µm) using a two-step abrasive finishing process with A45 and A16 structured abrasive belts.
+Under production acceptance conditions, the SPE 6 CNC achieves surface finishes down to Ra ≤ 0.05 µm (≈ 2 µin) using a two-step abrasive finishing process with A45 and A16 structured abrasive belts.
+In customer acceptance tests (FAT) with a major OEM, values of Ra ~0.03 µm (≈ 1.2 µin) were demonstrated.

 Yes.
 The SPE 6 CNC can achieve very fine turbine blade surface finishes under production acceptance conditions using a two-step abrasive process.